-Kristen Limarzi is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher, where she is a member of the Antitrust and Competition Practice Group.
+Kristen Limarzi is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher, where she is a member of the Appellate and Constitutional Law and Antitrust and Competition Groups.
 Her practice focuses on investigations, litigation, and counseling on antitrust merger and conduct matters, as well as appellate and civil litigation.

 Ms. Limarzi previously served as the Chief of the Appellate Section of the U.S. Department of Justice’s Antitrust Division, where she led a team of more than a dozen professionals litigating appeals in the Division’s civil and criminal enforcement actions and participating as amicus curiae in private antitrust actions.
 Ms. Limarzi advised Division leadership and investigative teams on merger matters involving novel antitrust issues across a variety of industries.
 She was involved in every civil non-merger matter and all of the most complex criminal cases the Division litigated in the last decade.
 In conjunction with the Office of the Solicitor General, Ms. Limarzi represented the United States in antitrust cases in the U.S. Supreme Court, and she advised the Office of the Solicitor General on the interplay between competition and intellectual property laws.
 She also oversaw the representation of the United States’ interests in regulatory appeals from the Federal Communications Commission, the Federal Energy Regulatory Commission, and the Surface Transportation Board.
 Ms. Limarzi twice received the Attorney General’s Distinguished Service Award.